bcap/statsd-install/README.md

 What
 ----

-This is a automated installation of graphite (with whisper and carbon) + statsd using puppet on ubuntu 12.04
+This is a automated installation of [graphite](http://graphite.wikidot.com/) (with whisper and carbon) + [statsd](https://github.com/etsy/statsd) on ubuntu 12.04

+The automation uses [puppet](http://puppetlabs.com/puppet/what-is-puppet/) and the class files can be changed/adapted for your installation

 How
 ---